-The Group monitors capital on the basis of the carrying amount of equity as presented on the face of the consolidated balance sheet.
+The Group monitors capital on the basis of the carrying amount of equity as presented on the face of the consolidated balance sheets.

-No changes were made in the objectives, policies or process for the years ended December 31, 2020 and 2019.
+No changes were made in the objectives, policies or process for the years ended December 31, 2021 and 2020.

-30. Financial Instruments
+29. Financial Instruments